sandstranger/com.mobilerpgpack.phone/README.md

 ## UZDoom

+For running Uzdoom follow gzdoom docs - https://zdoom.org/w/index.php?title=Main_Page

+Uzdoom engine has rendering issues at all mobile gpu vendors, except adreno.

+Do not expect working vulkan render and OpenGL emulation at gpu vendors except adreno.

+At mobile vendors - like mali or powevr use GLES 2.0 or GLES 3.x render.

 This project contains code from GZDoom android port (https://github.com/emileb/gzdoom),

 which is licensed under GPL v3.
 All modifications are clearly marked in commit history.